Difference Between A Bay And A Sound

 Formation and Characteristics of Bays

 Bays are formed through various geological processes.
-One common way is through erosion, where the ocean's waves wear away softer rock along the coastline, creating a curved indentation.
+Still, one common way is through erosion, where the ocean's waves wear away softer rock along the coastline, creating a curved indentation.
 Bays can also form due to the movement of tectonic plates, which can create depressions that fill with water.
 Another way bays are formed is through the melting of glaciers, which can carve out large areas that later become filled with seawater.

 Bays are generally smaller than sounds and have a more pronounced curve.
 They often provide sheltered areas for harbors and are popular spots for recreational activities like swimming and fishing.
 Some famous examples of bays include San Francisco Bay in California and the Bay of Bengal in South Asia.